 Details about D.C.’s registration requirements for all firearms can be found in our summary on Registration of Firearms in the District of Columbia.

-- No Limit on Number of Firearms Purchased: A person may not register more than one handgun in D.C. during any 30-day period.
+- No Limit on Number of Firearms Purchased: D.C. previously prohibited registering more than one handgun in D.C. during any 30-day period, but this requirement was also struck down in the same appeals court decision.36

 Hawaii: Permit to Purchase